The Story of Us (TV series)

-The Story of Us is a 2016 Philippine romantic drama television series starring Kim Chiu and Xian Lim.
-The series premiered on ABS-CBN's Primetime Bida evening block and worldwide via The Filipino Channel from February 29, 2016 to June 17, 2016, replacing On the Wings of Love.
+The Story of Us is a 2016 Philippine television drama romantic series broadcast by ABS-CBN.
+Directed by Richard V. Somes, Will S. Fredo and Cathy Garcia-Molina, it stars Kim Chiu and Xian Lim.
+It aired on the network's Primetime Bida line up and worldwide on TFC from February 29 to June 17, 2016, replacing On the Wings of Love and was replaced by Born for You.

 Synopsis

 Tin and Macoy are childhood friends turned lovers who grew up together in El Nido, Palawan and dreamed of a better life for them and their family.
 Circumstances will drive them apart as Tin goes to the United States.
 Separated from each other, the two are forced to work on their own, driving them further apart until their relationship crumbles.